 Like in most countries, the fare is measured by distance (kilometers).
 They also go by time.
 Traffic jams tend to lead to higher cab fares.
-To call a cab to your location will incur a dispatch fee; it’s usually better to find one yourself on the street.
+Calling a cab to your location will incur a dispatch fee; it’s usually better to find one on the street.
 Going on the interstate will also cost extra.

-Each taxi company sets its own prices, but ultimately they are all the same or very similar.
+Each taxi company sets its prices, but ultimately they are all the same or similar.
 Here are the usual prices:

 - First two kilometers: ¥710 (US$5.40)